SiemelNaran/myutils/README.md

 Java Classes
 ------------

 The main part of this project is the Java classes.

+### Utility Classes

+There are a bunch of utility classes that extend the JVM.
 To use ensure your module-info.java looks something like this:

 ```
 module temp {
-    requires org.sn.myutils;
+    requires org.sn.myutils.core;
 }
 ```

-### Utility Classes

 - *AdaptingIterator*: Class to map the value returned by an iterator into another value.
 Use only if stream() with map() is not possible.